-#This is a output-module to direct log-output to #The use of this output-module is not enabled.
+enabled: no #The use of this output-module is not enabled.

-#In this option you can set a syslog facility.
+facility: local5 #In this option you can set a syslog facility.

-#In this option you can set the level of output.
-The
+level: Info #In this option you can set the level of output.
+The possible levels are:

-#Emergency, Alert, Critical, Error, Warning, Notice, '''
+#Emergency, Alert, Critical, Error, Warning, Notice, Info and Debug. '''